watsoninfosec/ELK-SIEM/README.md

 -----------------------

-I am trying to make this process simple are straight to the point.
+I am trying to make this process simple and straight to the point.
 So that you can follow along and re-create the same setup that I have created.

 ## Resource References: